 There is a fundamental hole in the heart of British political discourse.
 This is the virtual absence of any serious discussion about the nature of the British state, whether it can survive for long, and why that matters.
-Only OurKingdom, the British Section of openDemocracy, really tries to wrestle with the implications.
+Only OurKingdom, the British Section of openDemocracy [now openDemocracyUK], really tries to wrestle with the implications.

 Anything our researchers post on openDemocracy is guaranteed an informed, expert and engaged audience.
 It is a very important platform for deliberative policy debate.